bitfocus/companion-module-ipl-ocp/README.md

 This Module allows for control and feedback from Inkling Performance Labs' [Overlay Control Panel](https://github.com/inkfarer/ipl-overlay-controls)

-This module currently tested on IPL-OCP 3.2.0, 4.0.0
+This module currently tested on IPL-OC 4.0.0

 *This module does not support nodeCG instances with login enabled*